ugonnaaa/Apple-Global-Sales-Analysis-Python-Excel-Dashboard/README.md

 - The highest quantities sold align closely with months of higher total revenue.

 ### Yearly Performance
-- 2023 recorded the highest total sales, followed closely by 2024.
+- 2023 recorded the highest total sales.
-- Overall, sales show a positive upward trend year-over-year, indicating business growth.
+- 2020 follows as the second-highest performing year.
+- 2022 and 2024 show moderate performance.
+- 2021 recorded the lowest total sales among the years analyzed.

 ### Product-Level Insights
 - High-value products such as MacBooks, iPads, and Apple Watches significantly impact revenue despite lower unit volumes.